CGM Guide — Part 3

 - anyone who wants extra overnight reassurance.

 For others, external monitoring may be unwanted.
-Functionally, the differences between CGMs here are often smaller than people think — this is more about whether you want the feature, and how easy the app experience is for your family/care network.
+Functionally, the differences between CGMs here are often smaller than people think — this is more about whether you want the feature, and how easy the app experience is for your family or care network.

 Receiver vs phone app: how do you want to see your data?

 Some people love phone-only CGM.
-Others want a dedicated receiver (or a backup) so glucose data isn’t hostage to battery life, phone compatibility, or notification settings.
+Others want a dedicated receiver (or a backup) so glucose data is not hostage to battery life, phone compatibility, or notification settings.

-- Dexcom systems often offer receiver options depending on model/region.
+- Dexcom systems often offer receiver options depending on model and region.

-- FreeStyle Libre readers can be useful for people who don’t want CGM on their phone and may double as BG/ketone devices (model dependent).
+- FreeStyle Libre readers can be useful for people who do not want CGM on their phone and may double as BG/ketone devices (model dependent).

 Summary: which features matter most?